ARSENAL: Automatic Requirements Specification Extraction from Natural Language: Natural Language Processing

-Each triple indicates a relation of type ``relation name'' between the governor and dependent terms.
-For example, let us consider the TD:\\

-\texttt{prep\_of(Status\_attribute-3, Lower\_Desired\_Temperature-6)}\\
+\texttt{prep\_of(Status\_attribute-3, Lower\_Desired\_Temperature-6)}

-It indicates that the mention \texttt{Status\_attribute} is related to \texttt{Lower\_Desired\_Temperature} via a prepositional connective of type ``of''.
-Note that the suffix of each mention is a number indicating the word position of the mention in the sentence, e.g., \texttt{equals-10} refers to the mention \texttt{equals} at position 10 in the sentence.
-The position index helps to uniquely identify the mention if it has multiple occurrences in the sentence.
-We will denote governer terms by \texttt{?g} and dependent terms by \texttt{?d}.
+The above TD indicates that the mention \texttt{Status\_attribute} is related to \texttt{Lower\_Desired\_Temperature} via the prepositional connective ``of''.
+The suffix of each mention is its position index in the sentence, which helps to uniquely identify the mention if it has multiple occurrences in the sentence.
+We will denote governor and dependent terms by \texttt{?g} and \texttt{?d} respectively.

+Let us consider the following example requirements specification sentence for a temperature regulator in an isolette (an infant incubator providing controlled temperature, humidity, and oxygen):

+{\bf REQ1:} {\em If the Status attribute of the Lower Desired Temperature is invalid, the Regulator Interface Failure shall be set to True.}

-For the example requirement REQ1, the full set of TDs generated by STDP are shown in Figure~\ref{fig:stdp-example}.
+For REQ1, the full set of TDs generated by STDP maps straightforwardly to a directed graph rooted at \texttt{set-14}, as shown in Figure~\ref{fig:nlp-stdp}.